Ffuf

 https://photos.google.com

-scanning option.In the SecLists repo, there is a specific section for sub-domain wordlists, consisting of common words usually used for sub-domains.
-We can find it in
+) scanning option.In the SecLists repository, there is a specific section for subdomain wordlists, usually located in:

 /opt/useful/SecLists/Discovery/DNS/